-I took every single piece of fabric off the shelves, went through every drawer, looked in every project box……Scary stuff.
+I took every single piece of fabric off the shelves, went through every drawer, looked in every project box….scary stuff.
 Some of those things I hadn’t seen in years.
-So after the dust cleared I decided that even though I have a list of 12 UFOs I want to finish this year – I am going to stress using as many of the scraps in those projects as possible.
+So after the dust cleared I decided that even though I already had a list of 12 UFOs I wanted to finish this year – I was going to use as many of the scraps on hand for those projects as possible.

 Ideas for using scraps:

 PLEASE NOTE: ALL PHOTOS AND WRITTEN CONTENT ARE MY OWN UNLESS OTHERWISE NOTED.

 13 thoughts on “ARE YOU DROWNING IN SCRAPS TOO??”

 Thanks for some new ideas to me for using up scraps.
 I have always had the budget to go out and buy fabric for each quilt I make.
 The scraps just go into bags and get shoved in the back of the closet.
 I just retired and am looking for ways to cut my spending.
 Using those scraps is going to be my quilting goal for 2022.